AI skills to boost your tech career

 AI still has a lot of growth left to accomplish.
 But one of the most eye-opening numbers is that 88% of those who don’t use generative AI are unclear about how it will affect their lives.
 This presents a huge opportunity for you to learn AI skills that will help boost your tech career.

-Why are AI skills in demand?
+Why AI skills are in high demand in 2025

 Experts and major publications in the tech space say that AI shows no signs of slowing down.
-In fact, according to Bloomberg Intelligence, AI’s market size is expected to grow to more than 30 times its size in the next decade.
+In fact, according to Bloomberg Intelligence, AI’s market size is expected to grow to more than 30 times its current size in the next decade.

 Given these growth numbers, some of the most in-demand skills in today’s job market relate to AI for many reasons.

 Firstly, artificial intelligence skills enable businesses to meet the current state of customer service.
 The digital age has given rise to smarter customers who know what they want and when they want it.
 As a result, companies must make the purchasing journey feel personal to each customer.
-Traditionally, pulling that off would require a lot of company time and resources.
-But, with AI, businesses can customize each user’s experience (through data-driven insight and AI chatbots, among other tools) to the point where they feel it was built for them alone.

 Naturally, businesses can also use AI for data management automation.
 The primary benefit of this use case is reducing human error when handling large datasets.
 While that makes businesses in any industry run more smoothly, it’s an indispensable advantage in sectors like finance, where highly sensitive data like credit scores and bank account information are handled daily.